LMHT/LMHT.github.io/README.md

 ## Setup

-Because this project uses `$.ajax`, you have have a a local webserver for this to work properly on a local machine.
+Because this project uses `$.ajax`, you have to have a local webserver for this to work properly on a local machine.
 If you have OS X:

 1. `cd` to the project folder
 1. Type `python -m SimpleHTTPServer`